Flights resume at El Paso airport as FAA lifts temporary closure order

 Update 9:13 a.m.
 ET Feb.
 11: The Federal Aviation Administration said it has lifted the temporary closure of airspace over El Paso that was imposed late Tuesday.

-There is no threat to commerial aviation,“ the FAA wrote on social media.
+There is no threat to commercial aviation,“ the FAA wrote on social media.
 “All flights will resume as normal.”

+The brief shutdown was related to a test of new counter-drone technology at nearby Fort Bliss, The New York Times reported, citing a person briefed on the matter.

 The temporary closure of airspace over El Paso has been lifted.
 There is no threat to commercial aviation.
 All flights will resume as normal.— The FAA ✈️ (@FAANews) February 11, 2026